• Skip to primary navigation

 Stream biological communities are important indicators used in aquatic monitoring because they offer information on ecosystem perturbations.
 Because different assemblages operate on different spatial scales and are sensitive to different types of impacts, we monitor multiple biological assemblages (macroinvertebrates, diatoms, and fish) in our aquatic monitoring programs to enhance our ability to detect and diagnose ecological impairment.

 Stream temperature has tremendous ecological significance for salmon, which are of high economic value in Alaska.
 Our group specializes in stream temperature monitoring and data delivery.
 We collaborate with organizations across Alaska to make stream temperature data publicly available and improve data collection and management strategies and standards.
-Our organization hosts the Alaska Online Aquatic Temperature Site (AKOATS) database, which is a repository of metadata and data for water temperature monitoring sites in Alaska.
+As part of this work, we host the AKTEMP Water Temperature database.
+AKTEMP is a cloud-based database platform for storing and accessing stream and lake temperature monitoring data.
+We also helped lead an effort to develop the next freshwater temperature action plan for the state for the next decade (2025-2034).

 ecologist measuring captured salmon fry in the field